openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Performs an element-wise conversion of values similar to an element-wise `static_cast` in C++ from one element type to another on `operand` tensor and produces a `result` tensor.
+Performs an element-wise conversion from one element type to another on `operand` tensor and produces a `result` tensor.

 For conversions involving **integer-to-integer**, if there is an unsigned/signed overflow, the result is implementation-defined and one of the following: